ambiguousname/ambiguousname.github.io/_drafts/fooles-company-design-journal.md

 I thought maybe the back of the card wasn't crowded enough, so I added some more symmetry to make it look better?
 I also tried to stick with one font, and focused on removing as much unnecessary text as possible.
 It looks cleaner, but I'm not particularly thrilled because I kind of like writing quotes.
 Art is not my strong suit.

 One potential thought, making the front and back of the card the same?
 Especially if I want people to be able to read information from other's hands.

+## Week 4 of Fall

+I wrote down some card ideas:

+Old Coot - Spontaneous Organ Failure, Back In My Day Overeager Tactician - Useless Stratagem
+Egomaniacal Fencer - Pure Bluster
+Fraudulent Accountant - Tax Evasion
+Muddled Magician - Runcible Spoon
+Rebellious Youth - Reckless Endangerment, Child's Play Clown - Honk
+Bumbling Patroller - Must have been nothing
+Useless Underminer - Do Nothing
+Impious Pretender - Disheartening Service
+Devious Drunkard - Extreme Hangovers

+And some potential card abilities:

+Swap cards with your opponent
+Use one of your opponent's abilities (high cost + the ability's cost?)
+Counterattack - Put life tokens on the character, if anything BUT the card is attacked, do life token damage or remove cards?
+Other counterattack: Play immediate life tokens to stop any ability?
+Directly attack opponent
+Sap life tokens from opponent?
+Reveal opponent cards (maybe by just asking if they exist?)
+Heal yourself... somehow?
+Maybe by taking more cards?
+Disable cards?
+Give cards to your opponent (shouldn't be immediate) Card is useless, discard for 4 extra life tokens???
+Replace an ability's cost with drawing cards?
+Rewind a turn?
+Keep a card flipped over once it's been revealed.